Universal Anomaly Detection at the LHC: Transforming Optimal Classifiers and the DDD Method: Techniques for converting a supervised classifier into an anomaly detector

 DeepSVDD is a one-class classifier that predicts whether an input sample belongs to the normal class by mapping it to a hypersphere in the feature space and measuring its distance from the center of this hypersphere.
 The adaptation of such architectures involves the integration of an additional output layer, the dimension of which is a new hyperparameter of the technique.
 Training focuses on accurately predicting a particular point of the output space, which itself is another hyperparameter.
 The effectiveness of the training procedure is measured by the loss function, which quantifies the distance of events from this point.
 Geometrically, the training performs a mapping of the background events around this central point, with events that deviate significantly from this center being classified as anomalies.

 There are infinite possibilities for the choice of a centre in the output space, but the option taken in this study is proposed in Ref.~\cite{deepSVDD:pmlr-v80-ruff18a}.
 The center is computed as the mean of the network representations that results from an initial forward pass on the training data.
-This paper also proposes that biases terms need to be removed from the network to avoid trivial solutions.
-In addition to the previous considerations, not making use of dropout has been shown to be a convenient approach, improving significantly the stability of the training.
+Removing all bias terms from the network is also needed to avoid trivial solutions.
+In addition to these considerations, not making use of dropout has been shown to be a convenient approach, improving significantly the stability of the training.

 DeepSVDD methods can typically address this problem with different sets of weights, representing different minima in the weight space.
 However, some of these minima may lead to `sphere collapse', where the model predicts the output independently of the input.
 To enhance the stability of this method, an ensemble approach, as proposed in Ref.~\cite{Caron:2021wmq}, is used.
 This involves computing the mean of the scores from multiple models.
 Separate models are trained with 2, 4, 8, and 16 output dimensions, respectively, and these models are then combined to form the ensemble.

+Any classifier can be transformed into an anomaly detector taking into account the considerations described above.
+The procedure is summarized in Algorithm~\ref{alg:deepsvdd}.